- Faith and Worship

-Click on the button above to access this podcast from Bishop Robert Barron who explains the sacrament of baptism.
+Click on the button above to listen to Bishop Robert Barron explain the sacrament of baptism.
 In it he says that baptism defines our relationship with Christ.
 We are reborn as part of his mystical body and gifted with the grace of God’s love.
 Baptism lays the foundation for every other sacrament we are to receive and permanently links us to the holy Trinity.
 In a 2021 podcast, Bishop Barron addresses why Jesus would have chosen to be baptized.

 “(Jesus) comes to sanctify the Jordan for our sake ... to begin a new creation through the Spirit and water.” — St. Gregory Nazianzen, Liturgy of the Hours, I, 634

 The Baptism of the Lord concludes the celebration of the Christmas season.
 This feast celebrates that, before starting his public ministry, Jesus allowed himself to be baptized by St. John the Baptist.

 The United States Catholic Catechism for Adults explains why Jesus, who was totally faithful to the Father's will and free of sin, would choose baptism.
 "Jesus’ immersion in the water is a sign for all human beings of the need to die to themselves to do God’s will. ...
 He wanted to show his solidarity with human beings in order to reconcile them to the Father.
 By commanding his disciples to baptize all nations, he established the means by which people would die to sin — original and actual — and begin to live a new life with God." (pp. 184)

 With Jesus’ baptism he left behind for us a sign, so that by us imitating his baptism we will receive his own divine life."